Shy/henshin.shy.dev/README.md

 # zappa-contentful-starter

-Example application showing how to build an entirely serverless site with Python Flask and Contentful.
+Example application showing how to build an entirely serverless site with Python, Flask and Contentful.
 Then seamlessly deploy it to AWS Lambda/API Gateway using [Zappa](https://github.com/Miserlou/Zappa).
+A live version of this site lives at [henshin.ruparel.co](https://henshin.ruparel.co/).

 ## Requirements